By Mohammed Abbas and Alexander Dziadosz

 Hassan Bulifa, a member of the board of east Libya's Arabian Gulf Oil Co (Agoco), a unit of state oil firm National Oil Corp, told Reuters Agoco was arranging to market oil direct to foreign buyers instead of through its state-owned parent.

-Rebels said there was heavy fighting reported around Bin Jawad on Thursday.
+Es Sider came under intense bombardment by government forces again Thursday and rebels said there was heavy fighting around Bin Jawad too.
 "Right now, there is a bloody fight ... between us and Gaddafi's mercenary force for Bin Jawad," said Salem Abdel Wahad, a 30-year-old rebel soldier.

 "They are exchanging rocket fire at the front," Salem El-Burqy said, adding that Gaddafi's forces had tanks and warplanes, making it difficult for rebels to advance with their relatively light arms.